rwadhwa/git-repo/README.md

-# git-repo
+# this is my first git-repo for misy350
-This is my first repo for misy350
+I like coding and am having fun